Takashiidobe/notes/src/business/interviewee-questions.md

 ### Ask This Instead:
 Tell me how your team and others describe the team I be working with:

-## What do people believe they do well, what could they improve upon, etc.?
-How does this team support your own or your team success?
-What changes would make the collaboration more effective?
-What is the cadence of meetings or nature of communication between the two teams?
+## What Do People Believe They Do Well, what Could They Improve Upon, Etc.?
+How Does This Team Support Your Own or Your Team Success?
+What Changes Would Make the Collaboration More Effective?
+What is the Cadence of Meetings or Nature of Communication between the Two Teams?

 ### Why:
 Using this structure, you could start with the first portion, asking the interviewer to share more about what others might think about the team, and then ask some follow-ups to get some of the strengths and gaps it would be helpful to understand should you join the team.

-## How do leaders encourage employees to ask questions?
+## How Do Leaders Encourage Employees to Ask Questions?

 ### Who to Ask:
 Cross-Functional